louisaxel-ambroise/epcis/README.md

 ## Setup

-1. Download the source code, and setup a database for FasTnT ;
+1. Download the source code: `$ git clone https://www.github.com/louisaxel-ambroise/epcis && cd epcis`
+2. Apply database migrations: `$ dotnet ef database update --project src/FasTnT.Host --connection "Data Source=fastnt.db;" -- --FasTnT.Database.Provider "Sqlite"`
-2. Start the repository with the command `$ dotnet run -p src\FasTnT.Host\FasTnT.Host.csproj --urls "http://localhost:5102/" --connectionStrings:FasTnT.Database "Data Source=fastnt.db;" --FasTnT.Database.Provider "Sqlite"` ;
+3. Start the repository: `$ dotnet run --project src\FasTnT.Host\FasTnT.Host.csproj --urls "http://localhost:5102/" --connectionStrings:FasTnT.Database "Data Source=fastnt.db;" --FasTnT.Database.Provider "Sqlite"`

 That's it!
 You have a properly working EPCIS repository using Sqlite as storage.

-You can obviously replace the Connection String and Database Provider with the values that suits better your needs (SqlServer or PostGreSQL).
+You can replace the Connection String and Database Provider with the values that suits better your needs (Sqlite, SqlServer or PostGreSQL).

 You can also setup FasTnT EPCIS using the Docker image or in Azure very easily.
 Check the [wiki](https://github.com/louisaxel-ambroise/epcis/wiki/Installation) for more details.